Pete McTighe: Doctor Who

 In August 2018, McTighe was announced as one of the writers for the eleventh series of Doctor Who; his episode is the seventh in the series, titled "Kerblam!".
 The BBC press release quoted him as saying, "My entire television career has quite literally been an elaborate plan to get to write Doctor Who – and no one is more shocked than me that it paid off.
 I've been having the time of my life working with Chris, and writing for Jodie and the new team, and can't wait for everyone to see what we've been up to."
 In November 2019, McTighe was announced as one of the writers for the twelfth series, co-writing "Praxeus" with Chris Chibnall.
+He was additionally among several writers who were part of initial script development for the thirteenth series, which had to be abandoned following the COVID-19 pandemic and it being reduced to become the serialised six-episode Flux in the process.

 McTighe wrote the sleeve notes for many of the classic Doctor Who DVD releases during the final years of the range.
 In 2018 he became Content Consultant for the Doctor Who classic Blu-ray range and also wrote the booklets that accompany each box set.
 He writes and directs regular short films featuring classic Doctors and companions to promote the release of The Collection sets.

+In 2023 McTighe wrote the Kerblam! novelisation for the revived Target Books series, as well as the additional material created for the Tales of the TARDIS re-releases of The Mind Robber and The Curse of Fenric.

+In 2024, it was announced that McTighe co-wrote the Doctor Who spin-off series The War Between the Land and the Sea alongside Russell T Davies, also serving as its showrunner.

+In January 2025, it was announced that McTighe was returning to Doctor Who as a writer on the fifteenth series.
+His episode, "Lucky Day" was aired 3 May, 2025.